 Essential Brief of the Content: According to Hair Pattern

 Why the hair types are so crucial for styling:

-Suppose four people lives in four different towns of the Le country of Hairstyle.
+Suppose four people live in four different towns of the Le country of Hairstyle.
 One lives in the Straight town, one in the Wavy town, one is in the Curly town and the last one in the Mixed town; so, when they decided to meet at the same destination, they had to take different routes!

 Yes, different people have different roots!

-So, even if two individuals have the same hair style, the route or steps to reach that style may have been different.
+So, even if two individuals have the same hairstyle, the route or steps to reach that style may have been different.
 It’s their hair type that will decide if one will need to wash hair before styling, use conditioner or not or will 2nd-day hair be better.

 Some other important factors: